Programmersio-IBMi/OSSonIBMi/README.md

     - `CALL QP2TERM `
     - `echo 'PATH=/QOpenSys/pkgs/bin:$PATH' >> $HOME/.profile && echo 'export PATH' >> $HOME/.profile`
     - There should be directory in /home/ same as your user name e.g. home/USERNAME.
-If not already there you can create one by doing ` mkdir USERNAME && touch USERNAME/.profile` then do `echo 'PATH=/QOpenSys/pkgs/bin:$PATH' >> $HOME/.profile && echo 'export PATH' >> $HOME/.profile`
+If not already there you can create one by doing ` mkdir /home/USERNAME && touch USERNAME/.profile` then do `echo 'PATH=/QOpenSys/pkgs/bin:$PATH' >> $HOME/.profile && echo 'export PATH' >> $HOME/.profile`

 4. Restart your session.